 At McCarthy & Hamrock, P.C., we are devoted to providing quality legal assistance to all of our clients no matter the circumstances.
-Our lawyers have the skills and knowledge required to attend to your case in a professional manner.
-They possess an in-depth and ever-expanding understanding of the laws for the State of Iowa.
+Our lawyers have the skills and knowledge required to attend to your case professionally.
+They possess an in-depth and ever-expanding understanding of the laws of the State of Iowa.
 If you are charged with a simple misdemeanor or a Class D felony, the legal team at McCarthy & Hamrock, P.C. wants to help you fight for your future.

 If you have been charged with Drag Racing or crime including Drag Racing in Polk County, Dallas County, Marshall County, Jasper County, Boone County, and any surrounding counties, contact us today at (515) 279-9700 to begin preparing your defense.

 Drag Racing without any enhancing elements or related crimes is a simple misdemeanor.
 Drag Racing with other elements or occurrences can be a felony of varying severity.

 Because the act of drag racing imposes a danger to the driver, passengers, and other drivers and pedestrians, drag racing can go from harmless rule-breaking to life-taking in a very short window of time.
 Racing vehicles in an unsanctioned area is not only dangerous to the physical body—it can also damage careers and relationships.
 An arrest of any kind can harm job prospects or result in being let go.
 If convicted, a criminal record can follow you for decades, or even your entire life.

 Racing is dangerous.
 It doesn’t help that races often occur late at night when the presence of other drivers or police is less expected.
 Impaired vision, other high-risk activities, and the influence of drugs or alcohol can all play a significant role in a drag racing arrest.